Corentin-TEISSIER/Github-widget/README.md

 Then you can find the application in the directory /out/github-widget-:platform/ of the project.

+You will also find an application installer 'github-widget-1.0.0 Setup' in the folder /out/make/path-to-plateform/.

 ### Development

 You first need to download the project.
 Then you must install the npm dependencies: